Vietnam

 In February 2023, the MoF released a proposal to revise the SST law for public comments.
 In July 2023, the government assigned the MoF to complete the dossier requesting the amendment of Law on SST.
 The government also requested to amend the law, including the legal basis for tax bases and SST rates, hybrid tax calculation method for certain products, and appropriate solutions to increase SST rates.

-In June 2024, the Ministry of Finance released an updated version of the draft SST Law which sets out a roadmap for tax rate increases from 2026-2030 and expands the scope of SST to include new products and services, notably beverages with a certain sugar content.
+In June 2024, the MoF released an updated version of the draft SST Law, which sets out a roadmap for tax rate increases from 2026 through 2030 and expands the scope of SST to include new products and services, notably beverages with a certain sugar content.

 The draft law is proposed to be submitted to the National Assembly for consideration at the 8th National Assembly meeting in October 2024 and for approval at the 9th National Assembly meeting in May 2025.